1. Purpose and scope of application

 Taurus may in particular accept the following types of Custody Assets:

-Digital assets, including payment tokens (incl. crypto-currencies), utility tokens, asset/security tokens (incl. tokenized securities) and hybrid tokens as per FINMA definition;
+Digital assets, including payment tokens (incl. crypto-currencies), utility tokens, asset/security tokens (incl. tokenized securities, ledger-based securities, non-fungible tokens - NFTs) and hybrid tokens;

 Non-intermediated securities, specifically: (a) securities for safekeeping in an open custody account; (b) money and capital market investments not evidenced in the form of securities, for entry and administration in an open custody account.
 Taurus may at its discretion refuse to accept safe custody assets without explanation.